nesun3/table-based-ui-sap-cloud-integration/README.md

 [<img src="https://img.youtube.com/vi/l6lwwu7u3cU/maxresdefault.jpg" width="60%">](https://www.youtube.com/watch?v=l6lwwu7u3cU "Watch the video")

-A write-up about this tool can be found here:
+A write-up about this tool can be found here: [Exploring User-Friendly Table-Based UI in SAP Cloud Integration](https://blogs.sap.com/2023/11/17/exploring-user-friendly-table-based-ui-in-sap-cloud-integration/)

 📌 **You can view the user interface for each use case at the following link: https://nesun3.github.io/table-based-ui-examples/**